im-notalex/luau-assistant/README.md

 **Make sure your markdown and documentation files are inside the Docs/ directory before running the setup scripts.**

+**In the web UI Settings panel you can choose between Local, Ollama, OpenAI, OpenRouter, or any OpenAI-compatible endpoint (provide base URL, key, and model).
+External endpoints automatically enforce the 204k-token context cap, while Ollama/local models keep the full 12M-token window.**

 # ***-- Features --***

 **Inline LuaU and Roblox API reference**